-Organizational re-structuring of NIM In NIM's strategic plan (2015-2025), an idea of creating a two-dimensional organizational structure was proposed, aiming to make the organization more adaptable to scientific innovation and the evolution of sectors and industries.
-By April 2020, a new organizational structure of NIM was officially approved by the State Administration for Market Regulation (SAMR), which put an end to this two-year initiative.
-The essential change is the creation of a few research centers focusing on development areas of high-priority of NIM.
-Among them, the Center for Advanced Measurement Science is a brand new center established by combining a few basic research groups that previously existed in other divisions, namely, quantum metrology, biology, nano-scale measurement, material measurement, and mass spectrometry.
+Organizational re-structuring of NIM In NIM's strategic plan (2015-2025), an idea of creating a two-dimension organizational structure was proposed, aiming to make the organization more adaptable to scientific innovation and the evolution of sectors and industries.
+By April 2020, a new organizational structure of NIM was officially approved by the State Administration for Market Regulation (SAMR), putting an end to this two-year initiative.
+The essential change is the creation of a few research centers focusing on the high-priority development areas of NIM.
+Among them, the Center for Advanced Measurement Science is a brand new center established by combining a few basic research groups that previously existed in other divisions, namely, quantum metrology, biology, nano-scale measurement, material, and mass spectrometry.
 Four other research centers were established to be in line with sectors rather than disciplinary subjects, to promote metrology and its applications in environment, medicine, engineering, and metrological scientific data.
-A new Center for Reference Material Development and Management was established outside of the Division of Metrology in Chemistry and Analytical Science to work intensively on CRM production and distribution.
-Besides these new Centers, those research divisions originally established based on metrological disciplines have remained, including those for Time and Frequency, Dimensional Metrology, Thermophysics, Mechanics and Acoustics, Electricity and Magnetism, Electronics and Information Technology, Optics, Ionizing Radiation, and Metrology in Chemistry and Analytical Science.
-Edited and issued by the Department of International Cooperation, National Institute of Metrology (NIM) of China.
-No.18, Bei San Huan Dong Lu, Beijing 100029, China For more informaion, please contact:
+The Center for Reference Material Development and Management is a new organ established to take intensive care of CRM production and distribution.
+The other center was reorganized from a previous division, working on development strategies and some general measurement theories.
+Highlights of the new organizational structure of NIM Administrative departments: